 2. The Cradle Hold

 This breastfeeding position is similar to the previous one, except here, you will support your baby with the arm on the same side as your nursing breast.
-This position requires you to sit straight in a comfortable chair with armrests.
+The cradle hold position requires you to sit straight in a comfortable chair with armrests.
 Cradle your baby such that their head is held in your while facing your breast.
 Your baby’s head must be in line with the rest of his or her body and not turned to the side.
-This is important as not only can it cause your baby discomfort, it will even result in them not latching on to your breast correctly.
-Make things easier for yourself and your little one by laying a pillow across your lap to provide some extra support.
+This is important as not only can it cause your baby discomfort, it may result in your baby not latching on to your breast correctly.
+Make things easier for yourself and your little one by laying a pillow across your lap to provide some extra support with the cradle hold.

 3. The Football Hold

 The Football Hold, also sometimes known as the Clutch Hold is one of the best breastfeeding positions for women: